Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Regularity of Level-Crossing Statistics

 Due to the Borell-TIS inequality \cite[Theorem 2.9]{level} \cite[Theorem 2.1.1]{adler}, the previous estimate, together with \eqref{eq_bo1} yields

 which readily gives \eqref{eq_s5b}.

 {\bf Step 4}.
 We show that for $X \in \{\partial F(z), \bar \partial F(z), R_1(z,w), R_2(z,w), R_3(z,w)\}$ the following estimate holds

-The conditional expectation in question is the expectation of a certain Gaussian vector $Z_X$---defined by Gaussian regression applied to the (zero mean, circularly symmetric) Gaussian vector $(X,F(z), F(w))$ \cite[Proposition 1.2]{level}.
+The conditional expectation in question is the expectation of a certain Gaussian vector $Z_X$---defined by Gaussian regression applied to the (zero-mean, circularly symmetric) Gaussian vector $(X,F(z), F(w))$ \cite[Proposition 1.2]{level}.
 Specifically, the conditional mean is

 where we identify $\mathbb{C}^2 \sim \mathbb{C}^{1\times 2}$.
 We split the last expression as

 We first recall that by \eqref{eq_s5b} and \eqref{eq_s6}, $\var[X], \var[F(z)], \var[F(w)] \leq C_K$, and consequently also $|\cov[X,F(z)]|, |\cov[X,F(w)]| \leq C_K$.
 Thus, the first term on the right-hand side of \eqref{eq_expzx} can be estimated with Lemma \ref{lemma_K} as